aktgb31/Express-App-Template/README.md

-# Finance-Management-Application
+# Express-Application

-A web application to keep track of personal expenses to promote financial planning.
+An express template to create web-server

 ## Setting up the server